-- 1.14.3a A card cannot be pitched if it does not have the pitch property.
-(See Section 2.7 Pitch) - 1.14.3b A card cannot be pitched this way if there is no resource cost to pay, or if the player has resource points equal to or greater than the resource cost to be paid. - 1.14.3c Pitching a card is an event that can trigger and be replaced by effects. - 1.14.4.
+- 1.14.3c Pitching a card is an event that can trigger and be replaced by effects. - 1.14.4.
 An effect-cost is a cost that requires payment in the form of generating one or more effects.
 To pay an effect-cost, the player must be able to successfully generate and resolve the specified costs.